wikimedia-gadgets/twinkle-starter/README.md

 To use this template, click on the ![Use this template](https://user-images.githubusercontent.com/6702424/98155461-92395e80-1ed6-11eb-93b2-98c64453043f.png) button near the top.
 The [template initialisation workflow](https://github.com/wikimedia-gadgets/twinkle-starter/blob/master/.github/workflows/template_initialization.yaml) will shortly create a new commit in your repository replacing the placeholders in the package.json file.
 If you don't wish to use GitHub, please see [the note below](#user-content-use-a-source-code-host-other-than-github).

+Add the [topic "wikimedia-twinkle"](https://github.com/topics/wikimedia-twinkle) to your GitHub repository so that it is easy for others to locate all twinkle repos.

 ### Customising Twinkle - Getting Started
 You need to have the following installed on your system: (i) Git, (ii) Node.js v13 or above, (iii) npm.